Canada

 Torys

 While a smaller and more recently forged operation, the firm’s Montréal office has been swiftly gaining profile, a phenomenon largely credited to Sylvie Rodrigue, who launched Torys in Montréal and now splits her time between the firm’s two offices.
 “Sylvie is still a leader in class actions,” voices a peer.
 “She is regarded as a senior litigator and has a reputation where she will take charge.”
 A client extols, “Sylvie is an excellent client-relationship manager and a great communicator.
 She always had a response to the opposition, and she did an incredible job representing me.”
 Rodrigue’s work is not limited to class actions; she recently successfully represented Olympic champion Mandy Bujold and the Canadian Olympic Committee in a discrimination legal challenge against the International Olympic Committee before the Court of Arbitration for Sports in Switzerland; in a human rights case with a core issue of discrimination based on sex in violation of the Olympic Charter, Swiss law and International law.
-Christopher Richter is working with Linda Plumpton (a perennial favorite and all-purpose litigator in the firm’s Toronto office) in acting for Live Nation together with its related entities and subsidiary companies in various class actions all across Canada concerning alleged competition and consumer protection violations in connection with secondary market ticket sales.
+Christopher Richter, with Linda Plumpton in the Toronto office, acting for Live Nation together with its related entities and subsidiary companies in various class actions all across Canada concerning alleged competition and consumer protection violations in connection with secondary market ticket sales.
 These cases allege different causes of action arising from the same circumstances, including conspiracy to affect prices or the availability of tickets to events across Canada by allowing (or failing to prevent) the use of automated ticket purchasing software by ticket resellers.
+Julie Himo is representing Hydro-Québec in a high-stakes damages claim against a former well known Québec pilot who made an aerial attack on Hydro-Québec’s transportation lines, caused close to $30 million in damages and almost put the province in a total blackout situation in December 2014.